February 1, 2026

 If Your Body Feels Stuck

-If you’re dealing with ongoing physical symptoms and feel like you’ve “tried everything,” exploring brain-based regulation may help clarify whether nervous system overload is part of the picture.
+If you’re dealing with ongoing physical symptoms and feel like you’ve “tried everything,” it may be worth asking whether nervous system overload is part of the picture.

 Important Disclaimer